bcebere/Understanding-the-Privacy-Preserving-Potential-of-HTTP2-Against-Webpage-Fingerprinting/datasets/README.md

 python crawl.py
 ```

-This will generate a `data` which can be plugged into [../experiments/demo/](../experiments/demo/) for replays using various defenses.
+This will generate a `data` which can be plugged into [experiments](../experiments/demo/) for replaying the website using various defenses.